Pancake: Brazil

 Tapioca (/pt/), beiju (/pt/) or biju (/pt/) are cassava (manioc) starch flour unleavened pancakes.
 They are slightly thicker than crêpes and can be eaten plain or with sweet or savoury toppings.
 Tapioca flour must be moistened and strained through a sieve to become a coarse flour.
 The heat of an ungreased hot griddle or pan makes the starchy grains fuse into a flatbread which resembles a grainy pancake.
 Popular tapioca toppings include molten butter and dried, shredded coconut.

 Panquecas (/pt/) are generally made from cow's milk and refined wheat flour, and generally eaten with savoury fillings as rolls (although dessert panquecas also exist).
-For those with celiac disease, corn starch might substitute for the wheat flour.
+For those with celiac disease, corn starch can be substituted for wheat flour.
 Common fillings include shredded, seasoned chicken breast with tomato paste/sauce, and ground beef, seasoned with fried onion cubes or fried salted smashed garlic (refogado), and often bell pepper cubes and tomato paste/sauce.
 Both kinds are generally topped with Parmesan cheese.
 Vegan recipes also exist, with texturized soy protein (carne de soja, /pt/) being particularly popular.
-Savoury panqueca is generally eaten for lunch or dinner, accompanied of white rice and salad, and less often pulses (prominently the beans Brazilian cuisine is famous for).
+Savoury panqueca is generally eaten for lunch or dinner, accompanied with white rice and salad, and less often pulses (prominently the beans Brazilian cuisine is famous for).

 The exotic Brazilian pancake blinis (/pt/) is made from a mixture of coconut milk (leite de coco, /pt/) and puba (/pt/), a paste extracted from fermented cassava, most prominent in the cuisines of the Northern and Northeastern regions and relatively unknown elsewhere.
-The resulting product is significantly more watery, filling and strongly flavored than the unfermented tapioca, and care should be taken in rolling the pancakes if desired because it breaks very easily.
-Common toppings include molten butter and common sorts of savoury panqueca filling, but creative recipes might arise, such as fake lasagne.
+The resulting product is significantly more watery, filling and strongly flavored than the unfermented tapioca, and care should be taken in rolling the pancakes as it breaks very easily.
+Common toppings include molten butter and common sorts of savoury panqueca filling, but creative recipes might arise, such as imitation lasagne.

 Colombia and Venezuela

 Cachapas are corn pancakes, popular in Venezuelan cuisine.

-In Colombia a similar preparation to cachapas is "arepa de choclo" (sweetcorn arepa).
+In Colombia a similar preparation to cachapas is the sweet corn arepa.

 Argentina and Uruguay

-In Argentina and Uruguay pancakes are called panqueques and are usually sweet preparations filled with dulce de leche or whipped cream and strawberries.
+In Argentina and Uruguay pancakes are called panqueques and are usually sweet, filled with dulce de leche or whipped cream and strawberries.
 In savory preparations, pancakes are used to make cannelloni.